 Kampala, Uganda native Kiara Kabukuru fled the country with her family as a political refugee at age six.
-At age sixteen, Kabukuru was discovered at a local shopping mall in her adopted hometown, Los Angeles, California by fashion photographer Bill Bodwell; she quickly captured the attention of the industry’s most esteemed photographers and designers, and garnered praise for her consummate professionalism, youthful joie de vivre, and soulful expression....
-MORE
+At age sixteen, Kabukuru was discovered at a local shopping mall in her adopted hometown, Los Angeles, California; she quickly captured the attention of the industry’s most esteemed photographers and designers, and garnered praise for her consummate professionalism, youthful joie de vivre, and soulful expression.

-Kabukuru received her big break courtesy of a Coca-Cola campaign, which lead to star turns in advertising promotions for DKNY, Tommy Hilfiger, and Clinique, the latter photographed by Mario Testino.
-The venerable photographer also captured her for a series of Gucci advertisements during the height of Tom Ford’s reign as the house’s creative director.
+From Kabukuru’s first big break in a Coca-Cola campaign, she blew up as the face of prestigious brands including DKNY, Tommy Hilfiger, and Clinique, the latter photographed by Mario Testino.
+The venerable photographer also captured her in a series of advertisements for Gucci under Tom Ford.
 Additional Kabukuru-led campaigns include Chanel, Calvin Klein, and Dolce & Gabbana, among others.

-In 1997, Kabukuru appeared on a groundbreaking cover of Vogue—the ninth model of color to grace an issue in the magazine’s 127-year history.
-Shortly thereafter, she also appeared on the covers of Vogue Spain, and Germany, in addition to Elle UK, and i-D magazine photographed by Craig McDean.
+Her editorial turns include the cover of American VOGUE and covers of VOGUE Spain and Germany, in addition to Elle UK, and i-D magazine photographed by Craig McDean.
 Kabukuru also sat for legendary lensmen Peter Lindbergh, Steven Klein, Ruven Afanador, and Paolo Roversi for various editorial features.

-However, in 2000, her red-hot career was suddenly halted after a near-fatal cycling accident in New York City.
-Kabukuru was set to sign a deal with CoverGirl cosmetics when she was hit by an 18-wheeler and dragged along the city pavement.
-Kabukuru spent two months in a wheelchair with broken bones and sustained injuries, and required seven reconstructive surgeries over the course of nearly one decade.
+On the eve of signing a CoverGirl cosmetics contract in 2000, she had a near-fatal cycling accident in NYC and spent two months in a wheelchair with broken bones and sustained injuries, requiring seven reconstructive surgeries over the course of nearly a decade.

-In 2008, Kabukuru re-emerged stronger, and more beautiful than ever, and at the advice of her good friend and fellow model Gisele Bündchen, began modeling again.
-Steven Meisel photographed her for the seminal Black Issue of Vogue Italia, and Pierpaolo Ferrari, and Bruce Weber recently photographed her for CR Fashion Book.
-Select editorial features include W, and Porter magazine, the print offshoot of luxury e-tailer Net-a-Porter, among others.
+In 2008, Kabukuru re-emerged stronger, and more beautiful, than ever and on the advice of her good friend and fellow model Gisele Bündchen, began modeling again.
+Steven Meisel photographed her for the seminal Black Issue of VOGUE Italia, followed by stories for CR Fashion Book with Bruce Weber and Pierpaolo Ferrari.
+Select editorial features include W, and Porter magazine among others.

-Kabukuru had a homecoming of sorts when she appeared in a series of campaigns for CoverGirl, and walked in Tom Ford’s prêt-à-porter collection during the Fall 2013 season.
-Additional catwalk appearances include Christian Dior, Missoni, Givenchy, and Armani.
+Kabukuru had a homecoming of sorts when she appeared in a series of campaigns for CoverGirl.
+Catwalk appearances include shows for designers Tom Ford, Christian Dior, Missoni, Givenchy, and Armani.